Audrey Hepburn

 In the 70s, Audrey Hepburn turned to charity work instead of her acting career

-Hepburn was multilingual – she spoke French, English, Spanish, Italian, and Dutch, which made it easy for her to communicate with people from different countries.
+Hepburn's multilingual abilities—she spoke French, English, Spanish, Italian, and Dutch—made it easy for her to connect with people from different countries.

 The actress recalled: "I saw tiny mountain communities, slums, and informal settlements somehow getting water supply systems for the first time, and that miracle was UNICEF".